GjikaByte/u3_w2_d5_MeteoApp/README.md

 ✨ Overview

-The Brokerage Website is a clean, responsive, and modern single-page application designed to present brokerage services, company details, and contact information in multiple languages.
+The Brokerage Website is a clean, responsive, and modern application designed to present brokerage services, company details, and contact information in multiple languages.

 Key features include: